 - Allow the pressure to release naturally, which takes about 10-12 minutes.
 Give your apple cinnamon steel cut oats a stir and splash with a bit of milk.
 Top with additional apple, cinnamon, and pecans or walnuts.
 Add a pinch of salt or extra dash of brown sugar for added sweetness.

-Because steel cut oats are high in soluble fiber, they’ll help keep you full until lunch time.
+Because steel-cut oats are high in soluble fiber, they’ll help keep you full until lunchtime.
 Add a few nuts, like walnuts or pecans, for additional protein and healthy fats.
-You can add more apple to the top for texture and additional fall flavors!

-This recipe makes four servings of oatmeal.
-I like to store the apple cinnamon oats in separate containers for an easy grab-and-go breakfast.
+I like to store the apple cinnamon oats in these glass meal-prep containers for an easy grab-and-go breakfast.

 Looking for more recipes?